guettli/python-custom-strings/README.md

      )
  ```

- With "username" being a simple string which gets quoted.
+ With "username" being a simple string that gets quoted.
 For example `Mary & Bob` will get `Mary &amp; Bob`.

  with "messages" being a previously escaped string.
 For example `<ul><li>line1</li><li>line2</li></ul>`.
 It does not get escaped, since it is
  already escaped.

-This "magic" detection wheter escaping should be done or not gets handled by `conditional_escape()`.
+This "magic" detection whether escaping should be done or not gets handled by `conditional_escape()`.

 # Goal

-I would like to shorted above code to something similar to this:
+I would like to shorten the above code to something similar to this:

 ```
 html = h'''